Azure/batch-shipyard/docs/63-batch-shipyard-custom-images.md

 When allocating a compute pool with a custom image, you must ensure the
 following:

-0. You have a User Subscription Batch account
+0. You will be deploying the pool with a *User Subscription* Batch account
-1. Custom image VHD is in your storage account as a page blob
+1. Custom image VHD is in your storage account as a page blob object
-2. The storage account is in the same subscription and region as your *User Subscription* Batch account
+2. The storage account is in the same subscription and region as your User Subscription Batch account
-3. You have sufficiently replicated the custom image VHD across enough storage accounts to support your compute pool
+3. You have sufficiently replicated the custom image VHD across enough storage accounts if your compute pool exceeds the single VHD limit.
+These storage accounts are in the same subscription and region as your User Subscription Batch account
+4. Your pool specification has the proper `vm_configuration` settings for `custom_image`
-4. You have URIs for all of these custom image VHDs.
+   * You have `image_uris` for all of these custom image VHDs.
 These URIs should not include SAS information of any kind.
 They should be "bare" URLs.
-5. Your pool configuration file has the proper `vm_configuration` settings for `custom_image`
+   * `node_agent` is populated with the correct node agent sku id which corresponds to the distribution used in the custom image.
+For instance, if your custom image is based on Ubuntu 16.04, you would use `batch.node.ubuntu 16.04` as the `node_agent` value.
+You can view a complete list of supported node agent sku ids with the `pool listskus` command.